Stay Healthy With Preventive Care

-A colonoscopy, mammogram, and other kinds of routine screenings can help you treat potential health problems before they develop or worsen.
-Stay healthy with preventive care: checkups, screenings, immunizations and more – at no cost to you.
+A colonoscopy, mammogram, and other types of routine screenings can help you identify and treat potential health problems before they develop or worsen.
+Stay healthy with preventive care - checkups, screenings, immunizations, and more – at no cost to you.1

 What is considered a preventive visit?

+When you are healthy and not experiencing any symptoms or illness, this would be considered a preventive care visit.
 It is recommended that all people have a yearly visit, or check-up, with their doctor.
-At this visit, you will most likely have a physical examination and certain screenings and tests.
-The visit is also a good opportunity to ask your doctor any health questions you have.
-When you are healthy and not experiencing any symptoms or illness, this would be considered a preventive care visit.
+At this visit, you will most likely have a physical examination and receive certain screenings and tests.
+This visit is also a good opportunity to ask your doctor any health questions you may have.

 What am I responsible to pay?

-Tufts Health Plan covers preventive care in full, as long as you get care with a doctor or provider who is part of our network.
-This means that you pay no copayment, coinsurance, or deductible for preventive care.
+Tufts Health Plan covers preventive care in full¹, as long as you get care with a doctor or provider who is part of our network.
+This means you pay no copayment, coinsurance, or deductible for preventive care.

-Preventive care is important because certain conditions often don’t produce any symptoms in their initial stages.
-But routine screenings can detect potential problems early when they’re the most treatable.
+Preventive care is important because certain conditions oftentimes don’t produce any symptoms in their initial stages.
+But routine screenings can detect potential problems early, when they’re the most treatable.

 Screenings you need depend on your age, gender, family history, and any risk factors you may have.
-These are some examples of preventive screenings and immunizations that your doctor might recommend during a preventive visit:
+Here are some examples of adult preventive screenings and immunizations your doctor might recommend during a preventive visit: